Measure Theoretic Aspects of Oscillations of Error Terms: The Oscillation Theorem Of Landau

 \section{The Oscillation Theorem Of Landau}

 We begin with a criterion for functions that do not change sign.
-This theorem appears in \cite{AnderOsci} and attributed to Landau \cite{Landau}. \begin{thm}[Landau ] Let $f(x)$ be a piecewise continuous function defined on $[1, \infty)$, bounded on every compact intervals and does not change sign when $x>x_0$ for some $1<x_0<\infty$.
+This theorem appears in \cite{AnderOsci} and was attributed to Landau \cite{Landau}. \begin{thm}[Landau ] Let $f(x)$ be a piecewise continuous function defined on $[1, \infty)$ that does not change sign when $x>x_0$ for some $1<x_0<\infty$.
 Define

 and assume that the above integral is absolutely convergent in some half plane.
 Further, assume that we have an analytic continuation of $F(s)$ in a region containing the following part of the real line: